cogment/cogment-doc/docs/guide/tutorial/3-rewards.md

 In the previous steps, we triggered the trials by running `./run.sh client_start`.
 The more curious among you will have understood that this launches a client of the Cogment app, implemented in `client/main.py`.
 In this step, we will make changes to this file, this is therefore a good time to take a look at it.

-In the `rps` directory, the `client` directory contains the python implementation for the cogment client for this app.
+In the `rps` folder, the `client` folder contains the python implementation for the cogment client for this app.
 Take a look a the `main.py` file.

 After the imports, the first section defines the endpoints of the different services used by the App.